cazfps/blockbench-useful-tools/README.md

 # blockbench-useful-tools
-I occasionally post some useful blockbench plugins/tools in this repo.
+I occasionally post some useful blockbench plugins/tools in this repository that you can use.
+These are Raw simple plugins, so don't expect fancy desriptions and icons.

+You can report any issues by dming me from my [discord](https://discord.gg/7PKGByKxR9)